realead/cynamedtuple/README.md

     print(s.a, s.b, s.c)      # results in 5 2 3
     print(s[0], s[1], s[-1])  # results in 5 2 3

-For Python versions with non-ordered `dict`s, version with name-type-pairs iterable can be used:
+For Python versions with non-ordered `dict`s (i.e. prior to Py3.6), version with name-type-pairs iterable can be used:

     ...
     typed_namedtuple("MyStruct", [("a","int"), ("b","int"), ("c","int")])